Pagurus novizealandiae: Description

 Hermit crabs are usually easy to identify because of the colouration of their antenna and their antennules (a small structure resembling antennae which sits in front of the actual antennae).
 The hermit crab is approximately about the size of a coin and on average about 56mm in length, but this is slightly limited by the size of the shells available.
+Its body is up to 16 mm wide.

 The crab abdomen is spiral shaped, and can twist and is flexible, so they can fit easily and comfortably into the different shells they take on throughout their life.
-The crab protects and shields itself from predators and potential danger by contracting rapidly back into its shell out of reach, it uses its large chela as a door which protects it once it has retreated back into the safety of its shell.
+The crab protects and shields itself from predators and potential danger by contracting rapidly back into its shell out of reach.
+It uses its large chela as a door which protects it once it has retreated back into the safety of its shell.
 Throughout their lifetime hermit crabs use and adopt empty mollusk and gastropod shells, such as cats eyes, snails and periwinkles to protect their soft and vulnerable abdomens.
-The crabs carry their shells around on their backs with small legs which are modified so that their back end can grip into the shell, they use their abdominal muscles to hold the themselves securely in place.
+The crabs carry their shells around on their backs with small legs which are modified so that their back end can grip into the shell; they use their abdominal muscles to hold themselves securely in place.
 Over time, as hermit crabs grow they must switch shells to accommodate their expanding bodies as they need to find larger shells for protection.